 Produced by Speakeasy Dollhouse.

-Artist and author Cynthia von Buhler created Speakeasy Dollhouse in 2011 to explore the murder of her own Italian immigrant grandfather, a speakeasy owner named Frank Spano, who was shot and killed on a New York City street in 1935.
+In 2011 von Buhler created Speakeasy Dollhouse in order to explore the murder of her own Italian immigrant grandfather, a speakeasy owner named Frank Spano, who was shot and killed on a New York City street in 1935.
 Long haunted by the mystery of his death, von Buhler obtained news articles, autopsy reports, police records, and court documents, and recreated the crime scene in an elaborate dollhouse diorama.
-In Speakeasy Dollhouse: The Bloody Beginning, von Buhler brought her miniature set to life at mobster Meyer Lansky’s former speakeasy, The Back Room.
-The Bloody Beginning, which ran for five years, soon became a hot underground theater ticket, selling out regularly and attracting a roster of guest actors from Broadway and hit television shows such as FX’s The Americans and HBO’s Boardwalk Empire.
-In 2012, von Buhler’s investigation was featured in The New York Times (Using a Dollhouse to Recontruct a Murder, 77 Years Later).
-Von Buhler followed The Bloody Beginning with two other immersive plays, The Brothers Booth (2014), an investigation of the Lincoln assassination staged at his assassin’s brother’s mansion on Grammercy Park, and Ziegfeld Midnight Frolic (2015), an exploration of the death of Ziegfeld Girl and silent film star Olive Thomas staged at a long-hidden Broadway theater uncovered in Times Square.
+The show spawned The Bloody Beginning, which quickly became a hot underground theater ticket and went on to run for five years.